TangoisdownHQ/TangoisdownHQ/README.md

 - 👋 Tangoisdown
-is a Security company focused on decoy systems, OSINT & Penetration Testing.
+is a Security company focused on Decoy Technology.
 - 👀 We are interested in Security, Privacy & Integrity of user data & devices.